metaplex-foundation/developer-hub/src/pages/core-candy-machine/guards.md

 If you remember the content of our [Candy Machine account](/core-candy-machine/manage#candy-machine-account), you’ll see no signs of guards in there.
 This is because guards live in another account called the **Candy Guard account** which is created by the **Candy Guard program**.

-Each Candy Machine account should typically be associated with its own Candy Guard account which will add a layer of protection to it.
+Each Core Candy Machine account should typically be associated with its own Candy Guard account which will add a layer of protection to it.

-This works by creating a Candy Guard account and making it the **Mint Authority** of the Candy Machine account.
-By doing so, it is no longer possible to mint directly from the main Candy Machine program — known as the **Candy Machine Core program**.
+This works by creating a Candy Guard account and making it the **Mint Authority** of the Core Candy Machine account.
+By doing so, it is no longer possible to mint directly from the main Core Candy Machine program.
 Instead, we must mint via the Candy Guard program which, if all guards are resolved successfully, will defer to the Candy Machine Core program to finish the minting process.

 {% diagram %}

 {% node %}
-{% node #candy-machine-1 label="Candy Machine" theme="blue" /%}
+{% node #candy-machine-1 label="Core Candy Machine" theme="blue" /%}
-{% node label="Owner: Candy Machine Core Program" theme="dimmed" /%}
+{% node label="Owner: Core Candy Machine Program" theme="dimmed" /%}
 {% node label="Features" /%}
 {% node label="Authority" /%}
 {% node #mint-authority-1 %}